Folk Music Loosing Popularity In Youth - UrduPoint

 Folk Music Loosing Popularity In Youth

-The folk music gradually loosing popularity among youth due to increasing popularity of modern music in new generation

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jan, 2021 ) :The folk music gradually loosing popularity among youth due to increasing popularity of modern music in new generation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Jan, 2021 ) :The folk music was gradually loosing popularity among youth due to increasing popularity of modern music in new generation.

 Folk songs were declining day by day as the young generation has no interest in traditional music, said Arif Lohar's student and folk artist Basheer Khan.